 Roses are timeless classics, well known for their brilliant blooms and, of course, their thorns.
 When a rose is spent or has completed its flowering and is beginning to wilt, it should be removed.
-This process is known as "deadheading" and is done to keep roses looking attractive and encourages more blooms.
+This process is known as "deadheading" and keeps roses looking attractive and encourages more blooms.
 Deadheading increases the number of flowers your rose produces each season.

-What you are doing by deadheading is delaying the plant from producing fruit, the rose hips, and seeds that develop on from flowers left on stems.
+What you are doing by deadheading is delaying the plant from producing fruit, the rose hips, and seeds that develop from flowers left on stems.
 When you deadhead, the rose directs its energy into producing another flower.
-Cutting off the spent flowers may also help improve the air circulation around a plant's stem and reducing the chances of fungal growth.
+Cutting off the spent flowers may also help improve the air circulation around a plant's stem and reduce fungal growth chances.
 The process also takes away hiding places for destructive insects.

 Removing spent flowers only works with roses that are repeat bloomers, also called remontant roses.
 Most modern roses are good candidates for deadheading because they are genetically programmed to bloom multiple times during the growing season.
 On the other hand, many climbing, rambling, and old-fashioned roses bloom only once during the season.
 You will not get any more flowers by cutting off the dead blossoms.

 How to Deadhead

-The location and type of cut that you make when removing spent flowers make a difference to the health of the plant and to your success in getting more blooms.
+The location and type of cut that you make when removing spent flowers make a difference to the plant's health and to your success in getting more blooms.

 Cut at a 45-degree angle so water will run off instead of settling on the open cut.

-Cut about 0.25 inches (0.6 cm) above the first leaflet that has three full leaves on it for the first deadheading of the season when the stems are typically shortish.
+Cut about 0.25 inches (0.6 cm) above the first leaflet with three full leaves on it for the first deadheading of the season when the stems are typically shortish.
 After the first deadheading, cut further down, to just above a leaflet with five leaves, for each subsequent cut.

 Cut further down on the stem if you want to bring cut flowers into the house.
 This process will give you fewer but larger new flowers.